oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_install.md

 # LXD

+Configuration queries must return exactly one valid JSON object.
+Empty or whitespace-only output, multiple JSON documents, error responses and invalid field types stop the current initialization step instead of being treated as missing configuration to fill with defaults.
+This validation supports Debian 12 jq 1.6.
+Valid custom DNS, `ipv4.nat=false` and `ipv6.address=none` settings are preserved.
+If a query fails, inspect the daemon status and logs before retrying initialization.

+The installer and panel initializer query pools and bridges in JSON, including LTS clients without the list `-c` option.
+Failed queries or invalid inventories are errors, not evidence of an empty environment.
+After installing btrfs/LVM/ZFS tools, initialization continues when kernel support is already available or the module loads successfully.
+Only unavailable modules retain a retry marker and trigger backend fallback; installing a package alone does not require a reboot.

+nftables persistence also follows the distribution's service configuration: `/etc/nftables.conf` on Debian/Ubuntu/Arch, `/etc/sysconfig/nftables.conf` on CentOS/Fedora and `/etc/nftables.nft` on Alpine.
+Boot enablement follows the owned snapshot and include; failures return an error without starting or reloading the global policy.
+Uninstallation removes owned entries from all three standard paths.
+Custom service overrides or a custom rules_file require checking the actual boot configuration; automatic path selection covers standard packages.

+Creation scripts attach a unique marker to each create operation and check it together with the instance UUID before rollback.
+Incus and LXD creation and batch scripts share one lock to protect logs and helper files; child builders inherit the parent's lock.
+Do not delete or recreate the same names through the panel or another CLI during a run: the daemon does not support conditional deletion by UUID, and external tools do not share this lock.
+If ownership cannot be verified, the script retains the instance and reports the problem for manual inspection.

+For the common `noninteractive=true` flag, legacy aliases, interactive setup and network checks, see [Interactive and Unattended Node Setup](../oneclickvirt/environment_modes).

+The installer's supplemental nftables/iptables NAT applies only to IPv4 traffic from `lxdbr0` and respects `ipv4.nat=false`.
+LXD bridge settings control IPv6 routing and NAT; the installer no longer rewrites independent IPv6 through a host-wide dual-stack masquerade rule.
+Public IPv6 still requires an upstream route and separate external SSH and HTTP checks.

+When migrating from iptables to nftables, the installer removes its exactly tagged NAT rules from both iptables-nft and iptables-legacy and from saved policies.
+Other rules, file permissions and symbolic links are preserved.
+Untagged legacy global MASQUERADE rules are retained because their ownership is unknown; inspect them before changing their intended use.

+The firewalld fallback registers owned IPv4 NAT in both runtime and permanent configuration.
+Repeated runs, NAT disablement, migration to nftables and removal operate only on exactly identified rules without reloading all of firewalld.
+Existing bridge zones remain unchanged; only unassigned bridges enter trusted.
+Uninstallation removes a trusted reference only after the bridge is gone and preserves custom zones.
+Legacy global masquerade in the public zone is retained because ownership is unknown; check other networks before removing it.

+Without firewalld, iptables persistence uses the distribution's standard file and boot service: `/etc/iptables/rules.v4` on Debian/Ubuntu, `/etc/sysconfig/iptables` on CentOS/Fedora, `/etc/iptables/iptables.rules` on Arch and `/etc/iptables/rules-save` on Alpine.
+Package or service-enable failures return an error.
+Incus and LXD share a process lock for installer NAT configuration and uninstaller firewall cleanup, preventing these scripts from overwriting each other's firewall changes.
+The lock does not coordinate independent administrator or service changes.

+The iptables fallback saves only the relevant IPv4 runtime snapshot to a temporary file in the same directory, then replaces the policy atomically after success.
+Save failures preserve the old file and return an error.
+Existing permissions, ownership and symbolic links remain intact; new files use mode 600.
+IPv6 persistence is not overwritten as a side effect.

 If your host has no IPv6 subnet but you want to assign IPv6 addresses to containers, check the ```Customize``` section in the ```LXD``` module for ```Attach a free IPv6 address segment to the host```, then attach an IPv6 subnet before installation.